 AUT“) so that the internal arpeggiator will work without an external timing source.

 - Turn the “Edit Select 2” dial to MIDI

 - Turn dial 3/”Eg attack” all the way left and then all the way right.
 LCD display should read “

 - Press WRITE twice.

 Typically this is not necessary, but occasionally people have reported that this solves issues where patches don’t transfer properly or revert to init patches.

-Setting Local to “Off” disables the keyboard keys.
+Don’t forget to set Local back to “On.”
+Setting Local to “Off” disables the keyboard keys, so you will not hear any sound when pressing on them.
 After connecting and transferring patches, you will want to remember to turn local back to “On” in order to play your microKORG.